dotnet/docfx/docs/designs/output.md

 ## Content Outputs

-Each input file transforms to zero or more output files depending on its content type. `docfx` places output files in `output-path` relative to output directory.:
+Each input file transforms to zero or more output files depending on its content type. `docfx` places output files in `output-path` relative to output directory:

 ### Docs hosting output path schema: